bluefroguk1/empire-dump/content/Wiki/Music/18 Rings.md

 Since bandits hit my caravan
 I’ve nothing left to spare.
 (Chorus and so on)
-''Infinitely open to reinterpretation and updating with current [[Events]].''
+''Infinitely open to reinterpretation and updating with current Events.''